lidaxu-physics/Topological_Photonics_TMM/THEORY.md

 There are **no Peierls phases in the AQH template** — the synthetic gauge structure is encoded entirely in *which slots are paired*.
 (Compare IQH, where two sites are paired through a single link with a directional Peierls extra phase.)

+### Connection to the experimental SiN platform

+The AQH lattice in this simulator targets the silicon-nitride coupled-ring platform used in the recent experimental work above.
+The mapping between simulator quantities and experimental observables is direct: the steady-state spectrum at low pump power gives the linear edge-band structure resolved in *Science* **384**, 1356 (2024); the fast and slow timescales of the multi-timescale mode-locking work [*Sci.
+Adv.* **11**, eadw7696 (2025)] correspond, respectively, to the single-ring round-trip time
+$T_R = 1/\Gamma_{\rm FSR}$ and the topological super-ring time $\sim N_{\rm edge} T_R$
+where $N_{\rm edge}$ is the number of sites along the edge (the slow GHz timescale = fast THz timescale ÷ edge length); and the nested frequency-phase matching scheme of the wafer-scale harmonic generation work [*Science* (2025), doi:10.1126/science.adu6368] relies on the two-timescale density of states that this simulator's spectrum visualizes directly.
+Three caveats apply when comparing simulator output to those
+experiments: this simulator is **linear** (the comb formation, mode-locking, and harmonic generation all require Kerr/$\chi^{(3)}$ or $\chi^{(2)}$ nonlinearity not included here, see §19); it simulates **one pseudospin** at a time (so does not capture CW/CCW backscattering from sidewall roughness, which can matter at high $Q$);
+and the rendered fields are **steady-state envelopes** at a single pump frequency, not soliton or mode-locked temporal profiles.
+The simulator is the linear scaffold on top of which those nonlinear effects are built.

 ---